The Girl in the Blue Bra: Reaction

-Symbolism
+Significance

 Police have been known to beat civilians, but to overtly beat an unarmed female in public signifies that it could happen to anyone.
 Graffiti and painted images of the Blue Bra have been prominent on the walls of Cairo.
 It symbolizes the social suffering of a nation, as other issues such as opposition to violence, military-rule, censorship, and stripping of people are all personal experiences of activists.
 Others contend that, "The Girl in the Blue Bra" identifies that women's bodies are subject to moral, cultural, and political views.
 Further, they claim that the presence of women protesting in Tahrir Square for democracy and social justice may undermine state control and patriarchal values.